LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab7-4.png)

 ## Automation for creating Django App
 In this section, we will automate the process of setting up a Python virtual environment, configuring Nginx, and creating a Django app within the EC2 instance using Fabric.
 The commands from **Lab 6** will be converted to Fabric's `c.run()` for regular commands and `c.sudo()` for commands requiring admin privileges.
 Additionally, file editing will be handled using `echo`.
 We will use file I/O to write Nginx configuration to avoid issues with `$` placeholders.
-Due to the fact that each  `c.run()` command is runned isolately, to persist the sourced virtual environment, we will re-source the environment each time before running further commands.
+Due to the fact that each  `c.run()` command is runned isolately, to persist the sourced virtual environment, we will re-source the environment before running further commands.

 ### Workflow:
-1. **Install Prerequisites**:
+1. **Install Packages**:
    - Update and upgrade system packages.
    - Install the Python virtual environment package (`python3-venv`).
    - Install Nginx web server.